Physician Assistant Resume Guide + Tips + Example

 2. Personal statement

-The physician assistant resume summary is your introduction to the hiring manager.
-Present your best skills and your related work experience in no more than five sentences.
-The professional summary should include: how long you have been in the industry, one or two professional accomplishments and your job-relevant skills.
-Always tailor this section to the particular job description.
+Your physician assistant resume summary is your chance to make a great first impression on the hiring manager.
+In no more than five sentences, tell the hiring manager how long you have been in the industry, one or two professional accomplishments you’ve made in your career and your job-relevant skills.
+Tailor this section to the particular job description.

 3. Skills